-We’ve put together a list of tips for driving in any “extreme”— take our advice and you’ll be prepared to face nearly anything Mother Nature throws at you.
+We’ve put together a list of tips for driving in any “extreme”— take this advice and you may be prepared to face nearly anything Mother Nature throws at you.

 There are four categories to keep in mind when planning and preparing for a possible power outage emergency, whether it’s for an ice storm or any potential cause.

 Carbon Monoxide Safety Tips for Chimney and Furnace Season

 Furnaces, stoves, ovens, water heaters and blocked chimney vents can all be potential sources of carbon monoxide, or CO.
 Here’s how to help stay safe as you cozy up at home.

 How to Shut Off Utilities in an Emergency

 If a water pipe bursts in the cold, you’ll need to know how to shut off the main water shut-off valve.
 Here are some tips on how to do just that.

 Shoveling Snow: Who’s Responsible, the Renter or the Landlord?